At a Glance

-Call us on to start planning your vacation to Hotel Skeppsholmen or take a look at our itineraries to Stockholm and Eastern Sweden
+Call us on to start planning your holiday to Hotel Skeppsholmen or take a look at our itineraries to Sweden

 Hotel Skeppsholmen dates back to 1699 when it was built in order to house the Royal Marines.
 The building exchanged hands many times, each time being developed for various different uses such as a hospice, a storage facility for the Navy, residential apartments for the Navy and their families and lastly Navy offices.

-Hotel Skeppsholmen is neighbored by the Museum of Modern Art, the Swedish Museum of Architecture, and the remarkable Museum of Far Eastern Antiquities and if you walk just a little further afield across the bridge you'll find yourselves on Kungsträdgården Stockholm's absolute city center.
+Hotel Skeppsholmen is neighboured by the Museum of Modern Art, the Swedish Museum of Architecture, and the remarkable Museum of Far Eastern Antiquities and if you walk just a little further afield across the bridge you'll find yourselves on Kungsträdgården Stockholm's absolute city centre.

 Hotel Skeppsholmen is home to the Langa Raden Restaurant.
 A vibrant yet relaxing setting from which you can savour some delicious Swedish Cuisine and some refreshing drinks.